 Puritans saw American Indians as agents of Satan.
 In 1623, Pilgrim Myles Standish returned from battle with a Native American’s head that he displayed on a mantel alongside a flag soaked in the victim’s blood.
 Pilgrims mounted the head atop the entrance gate to Plymouth Colony and Puritans did likewise with Metacom’s head, declaring a day of thanksgiving.
 Indigenous Americans, in turn, sometimes roasted and ate European captives and displayed limbs as trophies.
 It’s no surprise that Pulitzer-prize winning historian Bernard Bailyn titled his history of the 17th-century colonies The Barbarous Years (2012).

 In 1688, English settlers spreading west came into conflict with French-supported Wabanakis in King William’s War, part of the Imperial Wars that led up to the French & Indian War of the 18th century (Chapter 3).
 King Philip’s War (Metacom’s Rebellion) and King William’s War, known to Puritans as the First and Second Indian Wars, had everyone on edge, and scared people tend to point fingers at one another.
 Conflicts between Native and Euro-Americans devastated the New England frontier, and soldiers who served in those battles were now sitting on the bench presiding over the witch trials in Essex County.
 They thought that Indians were devils or devil worshippers and might be casting spells on the village.
 Wabanakis’ affiliation with French Catholics only underscored their Satanic link.
-Some of the apparitions people reported seeing were Indians (aka “black men”) and Tituba might have been part indigenous American herself.
+Some of the apparitions people reported seeing were Indians (aka “black men”) and Tituba was indigenous.
 This angle of interpretation led historian Mary Beth Norton to title her Salem book In the Devil’s Snare (2003).

 Other historians tend, instead, to focus on Minister Parris, in whose home one of the afflicted girls (Betty) and Tituba lived.
 Samuel Parris needed to boost sagging attendance in his congregation and jumpstarted the hysteria.
 Many of the townspeople divided over the trials were also on either side of a schism over Parris within his church.
 That divide corresponded to class tension, as well.
 At first, many of the condemned were relatively defenseless, poor women — the usual target in European witch accusations.
 But demographic analysis of the plaintiffs and defendants shows that most of the subsequent accusers came from families in economic decline, especially those outlivers who were cast out of Salem Town into Salem Village (now Danvers); and most of the accused were richer, from Salem Town.
 Given the way Puritans clustered their towns with fields fanning out, towns filled up and a new group had to start a new cluster.
 Generally, the rich ejected the poor as outlivers to start a new town.
 In this case, the poor outlivers may have used the accusations to settle old scores, taking advantage of the judges’ inexperience.
 It’s a near-universal truth that, when law breaks down, people seize the opportunity to settle scores and vendettas (e.g., Iraq in 2003).